PM Modi meets Turkish President Erdogan; discuss ways to deepen bilateral cooperation in diverse sectors | Politics

 PM Modi meets Turkish President Erdogan; discuss ways to deepen bilateral cooperation in diverse sectors

-Also exchanged views on regional global developments, he tweeted.The Turkish President, a close ally of Pakistan, had repeatedly referred to the Kashmir issue in his address at the UN General Assembly sessions.India in the past termed his remarks as completely unacceptable, saying Turkiye should learn to respect the sovereignty of other nations and reflect on its own policies more deeply.The SCO was founded at a summit in Shanghai in 2001 by the presidents of Russia, China, the Kyrgyz Republic, Kazakhstan, Tajikistan and Uzbekistan.Over the years, it has emerged as one of the largest trans-regional international organisations.
+He has repeatedly referred to the Kashmir issue.India in the past termed his remarks as completely unacceptable, saying Turkiye should learn to respect the sovereignty of other nations and reflect on its own policies more deeply.The SCO was founded at a summit in Shanghai in 2001 by the presidents of Russia, China, the Kyrgyz Republic, Kazakhstan, Tajikistan and Uzbekistan.Over the years, it has emerged as one of the largest trans-regional international organisations.

-Prime Minister Narendra Modi on Friday met Turkish President Recep Tayyip Erdogan on the sidelines of the Shanghai Cooperation Organisation Summit in Samarkand during which they reviewed bilateral relations and discussed ways to deepen cooperation in diverse sectors.
+Prime Minister Narendra Modi on Friday met Turkish President Recep Tayyip Erdogan on the sidelines of the Shanghai Cooperation Organisation Summit in Samarkand during which they reviewed the full range of bilateral relations and discussed ways to deepen cooperation in diverse sectors.

 The two leaders are in the historic Uzbek city of Samarkand to attend the SCO summit.